kmsholcomb/docs-rackspace/doc/style-guide/style/code-examples.rst

      .. note::

-        Use Use lowercase and camelCase unless you have to follow the conventions of the programming language.
+        Use lowercase and camelCase unless you have to follow the conventions of the programming language.
 For example, you might need to use underscores (account_ID) or all capitals (ACCOUNT_ID).